jeremiahseun/jeremiahseun/README.md

   </a>

 - 👋 Hi, I’m Jeremiah Oluwaseun ERINOLA
-- 💼 I'm a Lead Mobile Engineer at Impresanera Ltd.
+- 💼 I'm a Lead Mobile Engineer.
 - I am currently building [Scrolly](https://www.instagram.com/official.scrolly) - An EDTech startup that provides Educational solutions for the African continent.
 - 💬 Talk to me about freelancing opportunities in Flutter and Dart and website design in WordPress.
 - 🥇 I am currently learning Swift and Swift UI.